Tilly James

-Tilly James (born September 5, 2001) is a Canadian soccer player who plays for Calgary Wild FC in the Northern Super League.
+Tilly James (born September 5, 2001) is a Canadian-New Zealand soccer player who plays for Calgary Wild FC in the Northern Super League.

 Early life

+She was born in New Zealand before moving to Canada.
 James played youth soccer in her hometown of Vancouver, as well as in the United States and New Zealand while moving with her family as a child.

 University career

 In 2020, James began attending Trinity Western University, where she played for the women's soccer team (beginning in 2021 as the 2020 season was cancelled due to the COVID-19 pandemic).
 In her first season, she was named to the Canada West All-Rookie Team, a Canada West Second Team All-Star, and the U Sports All-Rookie Team.
 On September 24, 2022, Tilly scored both goals in a 2-0 victory over the UBC Okanagan Heat, which earned her Canada West Player of the Week honours.
 At the end of the 2022 season, she was named a Canada West First Team All-Star and a U Sports First Team All-Canadian.
 In 2023, she helped the squad win the Canada West title and a silver medal at the U Sports National Championships, where she was named to the All-Tournament Team.
 At the end of 2023, she was again named a Canada West First Team All-Star.
 She was also named the 2023-24 TWU Spartans Female Athlete of the Year.
 On October 11, 2024, she scored a brace in a 4-0 victory over the UFV Cascades.
 At the end of 2024, she was named a Canada West First Team All-Star and a U Sports Second Team All-Canadian.
 While with the team, she served as team captain.